Complete magnet fishing guide for beginners.

 Where did the idea of magnet fishing come from?

 Well this is a question that comes up fairly regularly.
 Unfortunately we do not know how this amazing hobby came about.
 Some say that it was started by fishermen and boat owners who were trying to retrieve lost equipment.
-This would make sense.
+I also know that boat owners have been using special retrieval magnets for quite some time.
+So this theory makes a lot of sense.

 Whilst others say that metal detectorists invented it as a way to be able to search for treasures in deep water.
 Whichever is correct I am sure glad someone did think of it!